-This meta-analysis by Nampo et al. (2022), published in Lasers in Surgery and Medicine, analyzes 38 randomized controlled trials on the use of photobiomodulation (PBM) as a sports recovery tool.
+This meta-analysis by Vanin et al. (2022), published in Lasers in Medical Science, analyzes 38 randomized controlled trials on the use of photobiomodulation (PBM) as a sports recovery tool.
 It represents one of the most comprehensive syntheses to date on this subject.

 The researchers evaluated the impact of PBM on biochemical markers of muscle inflammation, primarily creatine kinase (CK) and interleukin-6 (IL-6), as well as on physical performance measured 24 to 72 hours after exercise.